 The LPRC oscillator is a component of the Watchdog Timer (WDT) and oscillates at a nominal frequency of 512 kHz.
 The LPRC oscillator is the clock source for the Power-up Timer (PWRT) circuit, WDT and clock monitor circuits.
-It may also be used to provide a low frequency clock source option for applications where power consumption is critical, and timing accuracy is not required.
+It can also be used to provide a low frequency clock source option for applications where power consumption is critical and timing accuracy is not required

-The LPRC oscillator is always enabled at a Power-on Reset, because it is the clock source for the PWRT.
-After the PWRT expires, the LPRC oscillator will remain ON if one of the following is TRUE:
+The LPRC oscillator is always enabled at a Power-on Reset because it is the clock source for the PWRT.
+After the PWRT expires, the LPRC oscillator remains on if one of the following conditions is true:

 - The Fail-Safe Clock Monitor is enabled

-- · The WDT is enabled
+- The WDT is enabled

-- The LPRC oscillator is selected as the system clock via the COSC<2:0> control bits in the OSCCON register
+- The LPRC oscillator is selected as the system clock via the COSC<1:0> control bits in the OSCCON register

-If one of the above conditions is not true, the LPRC will shut-off after the PWRT expires.
+If one of the above conditions is not true, the LPRC shuts off after the PWRT expires.

-- Note 1: OSC2 pin function is determined by the Primary Oscillator mode selection (FPR<4:0>). - 2: Note that OSC1 pin cannot be used as an I/O pin, even if the secondary oscillator or an internal clock source is selected at all times.
+Note 1: OSC2 pin function is determined by the Primary Oscillator mode selection (FPR<3:0>).

+OSC1 pin cannot be used as an I/O pin even if the secondary oscillator or an internal clock source is selected at all times.